-In an in vitro analysis conducted by an independent laboratory using authentic SARS-CoV-2 assays, we evaluated the potency and neutralizing activity of ADG20 against the Victoria virus strain, which is similar to the original Wuhan-Hu-1 virus strain, and the B.1.1.7, B.1.351 and P.1 variants.
-ADG20 demonstrated robust viral neutralization activity against the original Victoria virus as well as all three variants.
-As shown in the table below, ADG20 displayed potent activity, as determined by low half-maximal inhibitory concentration, or IC{50} , values and 99-100% maximum neutralization plateaus, demonstrating near complete neutralization of the total viral population for all four virus strains.
+In an in vitro analysis conducted by an independent laboratory using authentic SARS-CoV-2 assays, we evaluated the potency and neutralizing activity of ADG20 against the Victoria virus strain, which is similar to the original Wuhan-Hu-1 virus strain, and the Alpha (B.1.1.7), Beta (B.1.351) and Gamma (P.1) and Delta (B.1.617.2) variants.
+ADG20 demonstrated robust viral neutralization activity against the original Victoria virus as well as all four variants.
+As shown in the table below, ADG20 displayed potent activity, as determined by low half-maximal inhibitory concentration, or IC{50} , values and 99-100% maximum neutralization plateaus, demonstrating near complete neutralization of the total viral population for all five virus strains.
+The other antibodies in the table below were selected for inclusion because they represent mAb therapies that are either in late-stage development or have been granted an EUA in the United States and India or are available for use as unauthorized products in certain EU member states for the treatment of mild to moderate COVID-19 in patients at high risk of disease progression.